 Geneva, October 2, 2017

-WIPO Director GeneralÂ Francis Gurry called for greater participation in WIPOâs international patent, trademark and design systems & said the Organization is adapting to new challenges stemming from an accelerating rate of intercontinental innovation.
+WIPO Director GeneralÂ Francis Gurry called for greater participation in WIPOâs globe patent, trademark and design systems & said the Organization is adapting to new challenges stemming from an accelerating rate of globe innovation.

 In an address opening the 57th Series of Assemblies of the Member States of WIPO, Mr. Gurry recounted the Organizationâs achievements in the 2016-17 biennium, which he said ended with a favorable financial position.

-Speaking of WIPOâs Patent Cooperation Treaty (PCT), Madrid System for Globe Registration of Marks & the Hague System for the Global Registration of Industrial Designs, Mr. Gurry said: âThese systems provide the best means for managing the growing demand for intellectual property global, as well as for obtaining effective intellectual property protection in the globe market.â
+Speaking of WIPOâs Patent Cooperation Treaty (PCT), Madrid System for Globe Registration of Marks & the Hague System for the Worldwide Registration of Industrial Designs, Mr. Gurry said: âThese systems provide the best means for managing the growing demand for intellectual property international, as well as for obtaining effective intellectual property protection in the world market.â

 Noting Indonesiaâs planned accession to the Madrid System as the 100th contracting party, Mr. Gurry urged all Member States âto consider seriously the benefits of these systems & the possibility of joining them, if they have not already done so.â